d. Why one will fail to obtain eternal life if they uphold and worship the Bible

 a.
 A piece of deadwood: a Chinese idiom, meaning “beyond help.”

 Many people believe that understanding and being able to interpret the Bible is the same as finding the true way—but in fact, are things really so simple?
 No one knows the reality of the Bible: that it is nothing more than a historical record of God’s work, and a testament to the previous two stages of God’s work, and that it offers you no understanding of the aims of God’s work.
 Everyone who has read the Bible knows that it documents the two stages of God’s work during the Age of Law and the Age of Grace.
-The Old Testament chronicles the history of Israel and Jehovah’s work from the time of creation until the end of the Age of Law.
+The Old Testament chronicles the history of Israel and how Jehovah worked from the time of creation until the end of the Age of Law.
 The New Testament records Jesus’ work on earth, which is in the Four Gospels, as well as the work of Paul—are these not historical records?
 Bringing up the things of the past today makes them history, and no matter how true or real they might be, they are still history—and history cannot address the present, for God does not look back on history!
 And so, if you only understand the Bible, and understand nothing of the work God intends to do today, and if you believe in God but do not seek the work of the Holy Spirit, then you do not understand what it means to seek God.
 If you read the Bible in order to study the history of Israel, to research the history of God’s creation of all the heavens and earth, then you do not believe in God.
-But today, since you believe in God, and pursue life, since you pursue the knowledge of God, and do not pursue dead words and doctrines or an understanding of history, you must seek God’s will of today, and you must look for the direction of the Holy Spirit’s work.
-If you were an archeologist you could read the Bible—but you are not, you are one of those who believe in God, and you had best seek God’s will of today.
+But today, since you believe in God, and pursue life, since you pursue the knowledge of God, and do not pursue dead words and doctrines or an understanding of history, you must seek God’s present intentions, and you must look for the direction of the Holy Spirit’s work.
+If you were an archeologist you could read the Bible—but you are not, you are one of those who believe in God, and you had best seek God’s present intentions.

 —The Word, Vol. 1.
 The Appearance and Work of God.
 Concerning the Bible (4)

 In reading the Bible people can also gain many ways of life that cannot be found in other books.
 These ways are the ways of life of the work of the Holy Spirit experienced by prophets and apostles in ages past, and many of the words are precious, and can provide what people need.
 Thus, people all like to read the Bible.
-Because there is so much hidden in the Bible, people’s views toward it are unlike those toward the writings of great spiritual figures.
+Because there is so much hidden in the Bible, people’s views toward it are unlike those toward any writing of great spiritual figures.
 The Bible is a record and collection of the experiences and knowledge of people who served Jehovah and Jesus in the old and new age, and so later generations have been able to gain much enlightenment, illumination, and paths to practice from it.
 The reason why the Bible is higher than the writings of any great spiritual figure is because all of their writings are drawn from the Bible, their experiences all come from the Bible, and they all explain the Bible.
 And so, although people can gain provision from the books of any great spiritual figure, they still worship the Bible, for it seems so high and profound to them!
 Although the Bible brings together some of the books of the words of life, such as the Pauline epistles and Petrine epistles, and although people can be provided for and assisted by these books, these books are still out of date, they still belong to the old age, and no matter how good they are, they are only suitable for one period, and are not everlasting.
 For God’s work is always developing, and it cannot simply stop at the time of Paul and Peter, or always remain in the Age of Grace in which Jesus was crucified.
 And so, these books are only suitable for the Age of Grace, not for the Age of Kingdom of the last days.
 They can only provide for the believers of the Age of Grace, not for the saints of the Age of Kingdom, and no matter how good they are, they are still obsolete.
 It is the same with Jehovah’s work of creation or His work in Israel: No matter how great this work was, it would still become outdated, and the time would still come when it passed.
 God’s work is also the same: It is great, but there will come a time when it ends; it cannot always remain amidst the work of the creation, nor among that of the crucifixion.
 No matter how convincing the work of the crucifixion, no matter how effective it was in defeating Satan, work is, after all, still work, and the ages are, after all, still ages; work cannot always stay on the same foundation, nor can times never change, because there was the creation and there must be the last days.
 This is inevitable!
 Thus, today the words of life in the New Testament—the epistles of the apostles, and the Four Gospels—have become historical books, they have become old almanacs, and how could the old almanacs take people into the new age?
 No matter how capable these almanacs are of providing people with life, no matter how able they are to lead people to the cross, are they not outdated?
 Are they not bereft of value?
 Thus, I say you should not blindly believe in these almanacs.
 They are too old, they cannot bring you into the new work, and they can only burden you.
 Not only can they not bring you into the new work, and into new entry, but they take you into old religious churches—and if that were the case, would you not be regressing in your belief in God?

 —The Word, Vol. 1.
 The Appearance and Work of God.
 Concerning the Bible (4)